 Air Force ROTC unit is activated on July 2nd.

-Les Molnar is drafted by the New York Yanks.
+Les Molnar is drafted by the New York Yanks of the National Football League on January 17th.
 He is the first UB player to be drafted by an NFL team.

 Capen Hall (today known as Farber Hall) is also completed.